 Our commitment to privacy

-The Centre for Invasive Species Solutions (the administrator of this website) is committed to the protection of privacy and to complying with the Australian Privacy Principles (APPs) and any other obligations it may have under Privacy Law.
+The Centre for Invasive Species Solutions (CISS) is committed to the protection of privacy and is bound by the Australian Privacy Principles (APPs) contained in the Privacy Act 1988 (Cth) (Privacy Act) and the EU General Data Protection Regulation 2016/679, where applicable.

 In this policy: